bsstokes/xip.io-cert/README.md

 If you use [xip.io](http://xip.io/) with your development environment, here's an SSL certificate that might come in handy.

-**This certificate is for development only.** You're browser will probably complain that it's self-signed and hasn't been verified.
+**This certificate is for development only.** Your browser will probably complain that it's self-signed and hasn't been verified.

 - `xip.io.key` -- *Private* key
 - `xip.io.csr` -- Certificate signing request